eiwuert/taxi/public/docs/source/index.md

 ```

-# Middlewares
+# Middleware
 ##Authenticate
-Authorize the access token for countinue using protected routes.
+Authorize the access token for continue using protected routes.
 Given on `Authorization` header.

 > Example response - on failed authenticate